Department of Natural Resources

 It has been proposed that the mortality directly due to lead poisoning may be secondary to the losses due to "non-lethal" effects of lead such as reproductive problems, increased susceptibility to disease and infection, behavioral changes and increased predation due to anemia and weakened muscles.

 Antemortem diagnosis can be made on suspect lead poisoning cases using blood lead levels.
 Microscopic examination of red blood cells for red fluorescence has also been used.
 The most accurate postmortem diagnosis is lead analysis of liver and kidney tissue.
-Liver lead levels in excess of 6 µg/g (wet weight) are considered diagnostic for lead poisoning.
+Liver lead levels in excess of 15 ppm (dry weight) are considered diagnostic for lead poisoning.

 In most instances it is not possible to treat the affected birds for lead poisoning.
 However, if a bird is found in the early stages of lead poisoning, there is a treatment which appears effective.
 This consists of removal of the lead from the gastrointestinal tract with enemas, laxatives, emetics, or surgery to prevent further absorption.
 Chelating agents (CaEDTA) can then be used to remove the lead from the body by the formation of non-toxic complexes excreted by the kidney.

 Control of lead poisoning problem areas on land consists of plowing the areas to lessen the availability of spent shot to birds.
 Michigan, as well as all of the states in the U.S., requires the use of non-toxic shot for waterfowl hunting.
 Several states have restrictions on the use of lead sinkers and jigs and a few have restrictions that prohibit the use of lead bullets.
-In Michigan, there are no restrictions on the use of lead fishing tackle or lead ammunition used for upland game bird, small game or big game hunting.
+In Michigan, there are no restrictions on the use of lead fishing tackle or lead ammunition used for upland game bird, small game or big game hunting, although the use of non-toxic alternatives is recommended.

 The switch from lead to non-toxic shot has significantly reduced the number of waterfowl dying from lead poisoning in Michigan and in the U.S. Mortality still continues to be seen however in loons and eagles, as the sources of lead consumed by these two species are still legal to use (lead sinkers and jigs and lead bullets, respectively).

-Lead (pellets and fragments) can be ingested by humans when consuming wild game harvested through the use of lead shotgun pellets (woodcock, grouse, pheasants, wild turkeys, and small game) or lead bullets (deer, elk, and bear).
+Lead (bullets or fragments) can be ingested by humans when consuming wild game harvested through the use of lead shotgun pellets (woodcock, grouse, pheasants, wild turkeys, and small game) or lead bullets (deer, elk, and bear)

-The Michigan Departments of Community Health (MDCH) and Natural Resources (MDNR) cooperatively developed brochures related to lead contamination of wild game meat (specifically pertaining to venison) by lead projectiles (rifle ammunition).
-The MDCH recommends that children under 6 years of age and women of childbearing age avoid eating venison that has been shot with lead bullets, as these are the projectiles that fragment the greatest and may be found a distance from the wound channel.
+The Michigan Department of Health and Human Services (MDHHS) and Natural Resources (MDNR) cooperatively developed brochures related to lead contamination of wild game meat (specifically pertaining to venison) by lead projectiles (rifle ammunition).
+The MDHHS recommends that children under 6 years of age and women of childbearing age avoid eating venison that has been shot with lead bullets, as these are the projectiles that fragment the greatest and may be found a distance from the wound channel.

-Usage of non-toxic bullets and shot eliminates the concern of consuming lead from harvested wild game.
+Usage of non-toxic bullets and shot eliminate the concern of consuming lead from harvested wild game.